- S -

 See also Marching compasses.

-PROFILE - Former US manufacturer (L.I.
-CITY, New York) - (see also
+Former US manufacturer (L.I.
+CITY, New York) - See also

-It produced marching and wrist-top compasses (see also TAYLOR below).
+patent (fig. at r.).
+It produced marching and wrist-top compasses (see

 US